 Check if your child has roseola

-At first, your child may have:
+If your child has roseola, at first they may have:

 - a sudden high temperature